bheilbrun/logseq-chat/README.md

 Chat is powered by OpenAI or Anthropic.
 The prompts aren't optimized for Anthropic Claude yet.

-In summary, this is a toy project powered by some LangChain calls and my own hackery.
-Still, I've found it useful.
+Note, this is a toy project which I've found to be useful.

 ## Example